 Any student who is unable, because of religious beliefs, to attend classes or to participate in any examination, study, or work requirement on a particular day shall be excused from any such examination, or study, or work requirement, and shall be provided with an opportunity to make up such examination, study, or work requirement which may have been missed because of such absence on any particular day, provided, however, that such makeup examination or work shall not create an unreasonable burden upon the College.
 No fees shall be charged by the institution for making available to the students such an opportunity.
-No adverse effects shall result to any student because of these provisions.
+No penalties will be imposed on a student because of these provisions.